Sbai7/GridGen/README.md

 ![Alt text](pictures/example1.jpg?raw=true "")

-This is not common in common hydrogeological applications but it is valuable in other contexts such as for two-phase / multiphase flow simulations to replicate laboratory experiments with other dedicated engines.
+This is not useful in common hydrogeological applications but it is valuable in other contexts such as for two-phase / multiphase flow simulations to replicate laboratory experiments with other dedicated engines.
 We'll post a computational example later on.

 ### 3D radial grid arround a wellbore